-In recent years, despite a significant increase in investment in the national rail freight network, which included cross-subsidisation of the network by road users, the amount of freight being moved via rail has continued to decline (Figure 4).
+In recent years, despite a significant increase in investment in the national rail freight network, which included cross-subsidisation of the network by road users, the amount of freight being moved via rail has continued to decline (Figure 5).

-Over the past six years there has been almost \$2.5 billion invested but rail freight (net tonne kilometres) is lower now than it was in 2012.
+Over the past six years there has been almost \$2.5 billion in Crown funding invested but rail freight (net tonne kilometres) is lower now than it was in 2012.
 This Government's focus will be to invest in maintaining the network between the busiest and most productive parts of the existing rail network - between Auckland, Hamilton, and Tauranga.
-While rail freight network investments will remain within the GPS, rail infrastructure will no longer be crosssubsidised from revenue generated from road users.
+While rail freight network investments will remain within the GPS, investment in the rail freight network will no longer be cross-subsidised from revenue generated from road users.
 It is unfair to ask people using the roads to fund rail infrastructure.
-Rail investments will continue to be supported and funded through the Rail Network Investment Programme, as agreed by Cabinet.
+Rail investments will continue to be supported and funded through the RNIP, as agreed by Cabinet.
 Track User Charges paid by rail users will be used to support these investments.

-Figure 4.
-Rail investment and freight tonnage
+Figure 5.
+Total Crown investment in rail freight and freight tonnage

-Figure 4: The amount of rail freight has been in steady decline despite significant Crown capital investment.
-Capital investment in rail compared with tonnage carried (2012/13-2022/23).
+Figure 5: The amount of rail freight has been in steady decline despite significant Crown investment.
+Crown investment in rail compared with tonnage carried (2012/13-2022/23).

 Source: Ministry of Transport/ KiwiRail.